Torymus advenus

 Diet

-; feed on -forming within oak galls.
+; larvae feed on gall-forming insects within oak galls.

 Host Associations